lh3/ksw2/README.md

 when we extend to the left.

 Many libraries perform DP-based alignment.
-[KSW][klib], the predecessor of KSW2, implements the same set of features, but it has minor bugs and is slow for global alignment and alignment extension.  [edlib][edlib] is very fast but it does not support affine gap penalty and requires the alignment to reach the end of the query.
+[KSW][klib], the predecessor of KSW2, implements a similar set of features, but it has minor bugs and is slow for global alignment and alignment extension. [edlib][edlib] is very fast but it does not support affine gap penalty and requires the alignment to reach the end of the query.
 [Parasail][para] and [libssa][ssa] do not produce CIGARs or support extension.
-[Opal][opal] implements inter-sequence parallelization which is not applicable to my use cases.
-[SSW][ssw] comes with local alignment only.
+[SWIPE][SWIPE] and [Opal][opal] implement inter-sequence parallelization which is not applicable to my use cases.
+[SWPS3][swps3] and [SSW][ssw] come with local alignment only. [libgaba][gaba], which KSW2 learns from, doesn't support Z-drop.
+I also failed to produce desired alignments on my test sequences (probably due to my fault, though).
-[libgaba][gaba] is probably the closest to KSW2, but it still lacks a few subtle features such as diagonal X-drop.

 ## How to use